ikajakam/learn-api-testing/README.md

 ## Check LIVE >> https://tarkash.surapura.in/

 ## This is a deliberately vulnerable app built for learning.
-Welcome to this custom-built CTF lab designed for students, beginners, and pentesters to practice authentication, XSS, IDOR, JWT, SQLi, file upload, and other web security flaws — all in one app.
+Welcome to this custom-built Python & Flask CTF lab designed for students, beginners, and pentesters to practice authentication, XSS, IDOR, JWT, SQLi, file upload, and other web security flaws — all in one app.

 ## 🚀 Endpoints to Explore